 Dr. Webb started as an Internet-based research business in 1995, selling to a multinational publisher in 2000.
 He is a doctoral graduate in industrial and corporate education from New York University.
 Richard Romano has been a professional writer and editor since 1990.
 He began collaborating with Dr. Webb in 2000, writing market research reports and officially launching a home office himself.

 The authors draw on their combined 40+ years of working at home, with a long list of tips and strategies for maximizing at-home productivity.

 From physically designing a dedicated work space in your home, to handling long-distance interactions and collaboration, office technology, navigating healthcare options and tax planning, to promotion and networking, “The Home Office that Works” is an indispensable guide to your work-at-home life.

 And the 2015 edition includes updates about selecting and managing telecommuters, and many of the new cloud computing resources that can streamline bookkeeping, document and file management, and collaboration.

 Author James Christiansen’s guide, “How to Set Up Your Desk” focuses more on the time management side of the home-office equation.
 According to this author, “In today’s competitive work environment, squeezing every little bit of productivity out of everything we do makes the difference between success and failure and between promotion and the pink slip!
 A fundamental aspect to productivity is desk organization and this book will show you exactly how to organize your desk to maximize productivity!”

-If you want some tried-and-true methods, ‘feng shui’ the ancient Chinese philosophical system of harmonizing everything in your physical environment has stood the test time . . .in fact, some 3500 years!
+If you want some traditional methods, ‘feng shui’, the ancient Chinese philosophical system of harmonizing everything in your physical environment, has stood the test time . . .in fact, some 3500 years!